hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/databases.md

 For more complex cases a `<converter>` can manipulate data with tailored Java logic when reading from and writing to the database.

-The default data type for each column depends on the specific database as shown below:
+The default data type for each column depends on the specific database.
+See sections below:

 - [Oracle Database Default Data Types](data-types/oracle.md).
 - [DB2 Database Default Data Types](data-types/db2.md).